Your Guide to Understanding the HRBP Role

 A human resources business partner (HRBP) adds great value to an organization.
 Explore the HRBP role, the required skills and responsibilities, and how they differ from HR managers.

-The human resources business partner (HRBP) role differs from an HR manager.
+The human resources business partner (HRBP) role differs from a Human resource (HR) manager.
 Although they have some overlapping skills and responsibilities, this article explores what makes the HRBP distinct and how to find success in this role.

 An HR manager typically has a supervisory role and is usually responsible for the day-to-day oversight of HR policies and processes.
 These processes may include talent acquisition and development, employee productivity, discipline, payroll and benefits processing, and regulatory compliance.